 Employee views on remote work

-- fully remote work (30%)
+- Fully remote work (30%)

-- in-office work only (26%)
+- In-office work only (26%)

-- hybrid work with time spent 50/50 in-office and remote (21%)
+- Hybrid work with time spent 50/50 in-office and remote (21%)

-- to be remote 1–2 days per week (10%)
+- Working remotely 1 to 2 days per week (10%) (Employ, 2022)

 - 40% of job seekers would accept a lower salary to be able to work remotely (Employ, 2022).

-The status of remote work in 2023
+The state of remote work in 2024

-- In 2022, 39% of workers were fully in-office, 25% were fully remote, and 16% were hybrid (Employ, 2022).
+- In 2022, 39% of workers were fully in-office, 25% were fully remote, and 16% were hybrid (Employ, Zippia, 2023).

-- In the US, 46% of employers think hybrid work is the future while 35% of employers think work will be fully in-person and 19% believe work will be fully remote in the future (Monster, 2022).
+- In the U.S., 46% of employers think hybrid work is the future while 35% of employers think work will be fully in-person and 19% believe work will be fully remote in the future (Monster, 2022).

-- Approximately 8.6% of US job postings in 2022 were remote, compared to 2.9% in 2019 (Indeed & Glassdoor, 2023).
+- Approximately 8.6% of U.S. job postings in 2022 were remote, compared to 2.9% in 2019 (Indeed & Glassdoor, 2023).

-- Marketing job postings offering remote work more than tripled between 2019 and 2022 (7.1% in September 2019 vs. 27% in September 2022) (Indeed & Glassdoor, 2023).
+- Marketing job postings offering remote work more than tripled between 2019 and 2022 (7.1% in September, 2019 and 27% in September, 2022) (Indeed & Glassdoor, 2023).

-- 37% of US jobs can be done completely remotely (Dey et al., 2020).
+- 37% of U.S. jobs can be done completely remotely (Bureau of Labor Statistics, 2020).

 - 62% of companies provide training for managers on how to support remote and hybrid employees (McKinsey & Company, 2022).